Frequently Asked Questions

 What different glass edge options does Dillmeier Glass offer?

-We produce superior flat polish, pencil polish, mitered, beveled and Ogee edgework.
+We produce superior flat polish, pencil polish, mitered and beveled edgework.

 What is the difference between annealed and tempered glass?